 If your expenses to meet the above requirements, you’ll be able to deduct:

-• Travel and costs, as long as the main purpose of the trip is for a job search
+- Travel and transportation costs, as long as the main purpose of the trip is for a job search